 The federal government designated the County of Imperial as the Economic Development District for the entire county.
-In 1965, the Imperial County Board of Supervisors established the Overall Economic Development Commission (OEDC) develop Comprehensive Economic Development Strategy (CEDS).
+In 1965, the Imperial County Board of Supervisors established the Overall Economic Development Commission (OEDC) to develop its Comprehensive Economic Development Strategy (CEDS).
 Agencies seeking funding from the Development Economic